 Unfortunately, no. The program is designed as a lock-step, cohort program.
 Each new class begins in the fall semester (August), only.

 No, we only admit students for each fall semester, which begins in August of each year.
 However, we do accept applications year round.

 As of Fall 2012, the GRE and GMAT exam is no longer required as an element of your application.

 No. You do not need a degree in Industrial Distribution nor Engineering.
 Many of our students possess a wide variety of backgrounds and disciplines which further enriches the program.
 You do need a four year bachelor’s degree from an accredited college or university.

 There is no minimum GPA requirement to gain admittance into the MID Program.
 The MID Admissions Committee reviews an applicant’s entire application as a whole, including work experience, essays, professional resume and letters of recommendation.

-Upon gaining admittance into the program, you will be recognized as a full-time, graduate student of Texas A&M University.
-Financial Aid may be available, for those students who meet requirements to received aid.
+Upon gaining admittance into the program, you will be recognized as a graduate student of Texas A&M University.
+Financial Aid may be available, for those students who meet requirements, to receive aid.
 All applicants interested in obtaining aid are highly encouraged to submit an application with Texas A&M Financial Aid office or FAFSA.
 The FAFSA code for Texas A&M is 003632.